THE RIGHT HARDWOOD FOR ANY APPLICATION.

-NWH’s exotic hardwoods presents a wide range of choices for OEMs for interior and exterior applications including decking and flooring.
+NWH’s tropical hardwoods presents a wide range of choices for OEMs for interior and exterior applications including decking and flooring.

-NWH stocks a variety of species of exotic hardwood lumber from Africa, Central and South America and Asia.
+NWH stocks a variety of species of globally sourced hardwood lumber from Africa, Central and South America and Asia.
 All our lumber goes through a rigorous 6-point inspection to ensure that all product meets our specifications.
 We only procure from reputable suppliers who meet all Lacey Act requirements for your peace of mind.
-Our exotic species are warehoused in strategic locations throughout the U.S., which allows for mixed-load deliveries and orders that generally ship within a few days.
+Our globally sourced species are warehoused in strategic locations throughout the U.S., which allows for mixed-load deliveries and orders that generally ship within a few days.

 we're serious about sustainability

-CITES: Convention on International Trade of Endangered Species
+CITES: Convention on International Trade of Species at Risk

-Signed in 1973, the Convention on International Trade in Endangered Species (CITES) is based on precautionary regulations imposed before a species becomes endangered or extinct.
+Signed in 1973, CITES is based on precautionary regulations imposed before a species becomes species at risk or extinct.
 The convention regulates trade of select hardwoods species through an agreed upon, international system of permits and custom inspections upon both import and export of products.
 With CITES certification, the hardwoods have been legally acquired and produced in a sustainable fashion.
 CITES has been successful because governments understand that sustainable trade contributes to the survival of a species by creating economic incentives for its continued existence.

 CITES has three different levels of protection for species, known as Appendices.